 The temperature of paint in storage is important.
 Controlling it protects both its quality and its performance consistency.

 Flammable paint storage buildings are sometimes directly connected to spray booths.
-A constant paint viscosity is critical for ensuring a consistent quality finish.
+Maintaining paint viscosity is critical for ensuring a consistent quality finish.
 Temperature fluctuations affect paint viscosity and the quality of the finished paint job.

 The paint itself is also affected by temperature extremes.
-Overheating paint destroys some of its chemical properties and renders it useless.
+Overheating paint destroys some of the chemical properties and can render it useless.
 Freezing paint separates it into its constituent parts.
-This creates a risk of inadequate mixing during use.
+Both of these fluctuations create a risk of inadequate mixing during use.

 U.S. Chemical Storage supplies climate control options for paint storage buildings.
-These include heaters, chillers, HVAC units or a combination.
+These include heaters, chillers, HVAC units, or a combination of any of them.
 Automatic temperature controllers help maintain temperature differentials regardless of internal or external conditions.
-Alarms also notify operators of temperature variations from the set point.
+Sensors and alarms also notify operators of temperature variations from the set point.